 Twenty three of Humboldt’s finest creators display a diverse array of art and craft creating exhibitions.

 Exhibited are paintings, jewelry, textiles, ceramics, prints, cards, sculptures, books, music CDs and more.

 Interpretation of the local history is on display at Trinidad Museum reflected in exhibits that rotate in and out two of the five exhibit rooms.

 The Historical Photograph and Native American rooms are the two rooms which host major exhibits.
 A permanent exhibit is featured in the entry room.

 Ferndale, CA 95536

 The historical culture and significance of the town of Ferndale, the Eel River and Mattole Valley is preserved at the Ferndale Museum.

 Artifacts from the Victorian Era are displayed, including an active blacksmith shop, player piano and a functional seismograph.
-Tours of

 historical structures and businesses may be scheduled.